kontax/blackdock/README.md

 # Blackdock
-A Dockerfile for use in CTF's.
+Dockerfiles for use in CTF's.